PixelClear/PixelClear.github.io/_posts/2021-01-09-x86-Assembly-tutorial-part2.markdown

 <ins>**Miscellaneous**</ins>
 =====================================================================================================================================

-• <ins>**Hardware Interrupt Handling**</ins>
+• <ins>**On Demand Paging**</ins>

-   Memory management unit in operating systems keep Page Table.
+   Memory management unit in operating systems maintains **Page Table** data structure.
 Each entry in this table maps virtual page to physical page(page in RAM).

-   When you compile/link/load program the addresses allocated are virtual addresses.
-The .text section and so allocated other sections will be divided in virtual pages generally of size 64kb.
+   When you compile/link/load program the addresses allocated are virtual addresses.The .text section and so allocated other sections will be divided in virtual pages generally of size 64kb.
 Each virtual page contains bunch of virtual addresses.
    When ever your program access some location and that is not present in RAM then processor raises page fault trap.
-   As we saw in tutorial 1 it is type of exception.
-After raising the exception processor goes on to execute the exception handler.
+   As we saw in tutorial 1 it is type of exception.After raising the exception processor goes on to execute the exception handler.
-   Also note as there are virtual pages, physical pages hard driver where your program resides is also divided in block.
-These blocks are same size of pages.Inside this handler the required address is located in some block.
+   The pages in RAM are referred as physical page or frame.Similary hard driver where your program resides is also divided in block.
+   These blocks are same size of physical pages and virtual pages.During execution of exception handler the required address is located using Page Table.
+As this address is not present in RAM so it will be further dereferenced and corresponding block on hard driver will be found.
 Then new page is created in RAM and this block is copied to this physical page.If the address you accessed doesnt belong to your address space then segmentation fault is generated and program might terminate.
+If address you are referencing doesnt belong to your processes address space then it will be mapping to some page that is mapped in some other process and processor will raise **General
+   Protextion Fault (GPF)**.

-   .bss section is implemented using zero fill on demand method.
+   .bss section is implemented using **Zero Fill On Demand Paging** method.
 The memory is not mapped to any physical page.
 The first time buffer is accessed then a new page is allocated and it is zero initialized.This zero initialized memory is then returned to program as buffer.
    You can try to print the size by declaring buffer inside .data section and in .bss section to see the difference.